A model of person-centred rehabilitation

 Respectful of and tailored to the person

-The crucial word here is person.
+The critical word here is person.
 This characteristic of person-centred rehabilitation emphasises the importance of the “culture of service focused on the needs of the whole person, not merely those arising from patients as objects of biomedical conditions and interventions.” and that everything needs to be guided by “the unique characteristics and circumstances of the person (perspectives, preferences, values, experiences, worldview)“, going “beyond consisting of individualised interventions addressing the impairments or symptoms of unique patients.”

 Adapt to the situation